joel-day/LeetCode-Workspace/README.md

 }
 ```

 # 151. Reverse Words in a String
 #### Intuition:
+- Use [::-1] to reverse sort the list without creating an additional variable.

 #### Approach:
-- To handle spaces at the beginning and end use strip.
-- Split ignores extra spaces in between words
-- [::-1] ensures these words are returned in reverse order
+- Use 'strip' to remove leading and trailing spaces.
+- Use 'split()[::-1]' to create a list of words in reverse order.
+The trick is to sort by '-1' to easily satisfy the reverse order constraint.
+This will also handle any repeated spaces between words.
+- Simple use join with ' ' to create the output string.

 #### Complexity:
  - Time Complexity: ( O(n) )